mira-ai-lab/MLERE/README.md

 ```

 Note: If you only want to perform inference (evaluation), add the `--eval_only` flag to the commands above and specify the checkpoint path using `--load_ckpt`.

-## 📑Citation

-If you use the MLERE framework or this code in your research, please cite our paper: